dylantypo/Snake-with-GPT4/README.md

 1. Select a theme
 2. Select a difficulty
 3. Play
-- a.
-Press Esc at anytime to quit
+- Press Esc at anytime to quit
 4. *Game Over*
-- a.
-Give your score a name (only first three characters are saved)
+- Give your score a name (only first three characters are saved)
-- b.
-Press q to Quit and r to play again
+- Press q to Quit and r to play again
-- c.
-Press high scores button to see the leader board
+- Press high scores button to see the leader board
-- d.
-Press Esc to go back to the Game Over screen
+- Press Esc to go back to the Game Over screen
 5. Repeat